event-engine/docs/docs/tutorial/part_I.md

 commands can be routed directly to `Aggregates`.
 In **part II** of the the tutorial you'll learn more about pure aggregates.

+{.alert .alert-success}
-*Sum up: Event Engine Descriptions allow you to easily describe the API of your application using messages.
+Sum up: Event Engine Descriptions allow you to easily describe the API of your application using messages.
 The messages get a unique name and their payload is described with JSON Schema which allow us to add validation rules.
-The messages and their schema are translated to an OpenAPI v3 Schema and we can use Swagger UI to interact with the backend service.*
+The messages and their schema are translated to an OpenAPI v3 Schema and we can use Swagger UI to interact with the backend service.